-- All players in the three front-row positions and the two lock positions must be suitably trained for these positions.
-If a team cannot field such suitably trained players for whatever reason, then the referee must order uncontested scrums. - a.
+- 6. All players in the three front-row positions and the two lock positions must be suitably trained for these positions.
+If a team cannot field such suitably trained players for whatever reason, then the referee must order uncontested scrums.
+Uncontested scrums as a result of a sending off, temporary suspension or injury must be played with eight players per side. - a.
 In an eight-person scrum, the formation must be 3-4-1, with the single player (normally the number eight) shoving on the two locks.
-The locks must pack with their heads on either side of the hooker - b.
-When a team is reduced to fewer than 15 for any reason, the number of players in each team in the scrum may be similarly reduced. - c.
+The locks must pack with their heads on either side of the hooker. - b.
+When a team is reduced to fewer than 15 for any reason, the number of players in each team in the scrum must be similarly reduced. - c.
 Where a permitted reduction is made in the scrum by one team, the other team must reduce their scrum accordingly, down to a minimum of five. - d.
 Where there is an incomplete scrum, it must be formed as follows: - i.
 Seven players three-four formation (i.e. no number eight). - ii.
 Six players three-two-one formation (i.e. no flankers). - iii.
 Five players three-two formation (i.e. no flankers or number eight).